benjamingrobertson/benjamingrobertson.github.io/common-accessibility-mistakes-course.md

 layout: course
 title: Common Accessibility Mistakes and How to Avoid Them
 permalink: /courses/common-accessibility-mistakes/
-snippet: "Some tips, tricks, and guidelines for building accessible web experiences."
+snippet: "A free introduction to web accessibility course for web developers."
 categories: accessibility
 ---

-Some tips, tricks, and guidelines for building accessible web experiences.